openequella/openequella.github.io/guides/SearchingUserGuide.md

 If the boost value for attachments is set at any value besides Off, individual users may toggle the attachment search from the Results page Screen options.
 This allows users to choose whether they want their keyword searches to look in attachments, or only in the resource title and metadata.

 ## Quick search
-The Quick search portlet is found on the EQUELLA Dashboard page, and allows the user to perform simple keyword searches using the search edit box.
+The Quick search portlet is found on the openEQUELLA Dashboard page, and allows the user to perform simple keyword searches using the search edit box.

 #### To perform a search using the Quick search portlet
-1. Using one the methods outlined above, enter keywords (e.g. equella) in the search field.
+1. Using one the methods outlined above, enter keywords (e.g. openEQUELLA) in the search field.
 2. Click the search icon button or press Enter to return matching results.
 The Search page opens with the results displayed.

 ## Search page
 The Search page enables the user to search resources using simple keyword searches, but also provides the ability to search within particular collections or perform more complex searches such as advanced searches and remote repository searches.
 The search page is accessed by selecting Search from the navigation menu.

-On first logging into EQUELLA and selecting the search page, the search results default is Within all resources.
+On first logging into openEQUELLA and selecting the search page, the search results default is Within all resources.
 If the user leaves the search page after changing the search criteria, on returning to the search page, the last criteria selected will be the default.

 The Search page has the Search box at the top, where criteria are selected, and the Results box displayed below.